-- King Manassah of Judah is said to have practiced sorcery, and the Bible quite simply states "he did evil in the eyes of the Lord."
+- King Manassah of Judah is said to have practiced sorcery, and The Bible quite simply states "he did evil in the eyes of the Lord."

 - Every single city-state in Athas is ruled by a Sorcerous Overlord.
-And they are horribly evil, every single one of them: they got to be where they are now because they sucked all magic out of the world in the past to fuel their bloody campaigns, turning it into a blasted wasteland.
+And they are horribly evil, every single one of themnote : they got to be where they are now because they sucked all magic out of the world in the past to fuel their bloody campaigns, turning it into a blasted wasteland.
 Indeed, each has ascended into a dragon-like monstrous entity by virtue of committing genocide and consuming the souls of entire species.
-This is why Athas has no trolls, orcs, gnomes, pixies...
+This is why Athas has no trolls, orcs, gnomes, pixies…

 - In Warhammer the dark elves are ruled over by Malekith the Witch-King, a Tin Tyrant who requires a magical suit of armor to give him strength after an encounter with holy fire.

-- Warhammer 40K: Magnus the Red, Primarch of the Thousand Sons Legion, who crafts complex plans from the Planet of Sorcerers.
-Ironically, Magnus was the ''good'' counterpart of this trope, being a peerless scholar and warrior-maguse who lead his Legion respectably, albeit indulging them and himself in some studies in the dark arts.
+- Magnus the Red, Primarch of the Thousand Sons Legion, who crafts complex plans from the Planet of Sorcerers.
+Ironically, Magnus was the ''good'' counterpart of this trope, being a peerless scholar and warrior-magus who lead his Legion respectably, albeit indulging them and himself in some studies in the dark arts.
 He would have gone on this way, until betrayal and desperation lead him to making a pact with the Chaos God Tzeentch in order to save the Thousand Sons from total destruction.

 - Any Tzeentch-aligned Chaos Lord also counts, though any Chaos warbands, worlds, or other entities lead by a Sorceror counts as well.